 Now, do not think that the boss’s conduct is always right.
 And your boss is actually a very nice man who tries hard, but sometimes makes a mistake.

-Of course there are bosses who knowingly twist things to right themselves and obviously this is reprehensible behaviour.
+Of course, there are bosses who knowingly twist things to right themselves and obviously, this is reprehensible behavior.
 But see it as something that is part of his personality and his personal goals.
-Try not to take things personal.
-Of course you can continue to find him an ass-hole, but you will still have to work with him.
+Try not to take things personally.
+Of course, you can continue to find him an ass-hole, but you will still have to work with him.

 Refer to the relationship as something cool

 Strive to see the relationship with your boss as purely instrumental.
 He only needs to give you the tools and support that enable you to reach your goals.
 There are always very concrete things you can do, which you also can put on paper.
 Try to make firm commitments.
 For example, how much work should you be done, when and how much time you get?
 Be very specific.

 Write down each important commitment

 So what do you do?
 You can tell your boss: “In order to work properly, I would like to make very specific agreements and register them with you.”
 Many bosses will react with: “If we do this informally, you will not remember our agreements”?
 This is something you can easily parry by applying this to yourself and saying that you are afraid that you cannot exactly recall all commitments if they were not recorded.

 The best thing to do is to give feedback, for instance like this:

 If I cannot ask you any question if you give me an assignment, then:

 - I think I need to figure out myself how to do it